 Always keep your cool, and don’t be rushed into action by someone claiming there’s an urgent problem.
 Fraudsters exploit people’s tendency to panic.

 Even if you find you’ve been phished, all may not be lost if you act fast.
 Change your passwords, call your bank – whatever is necessary.
-If your computer has been infected, take it to be repaired immediately.
+If your computer has been infected, take it to a computer repair shop immediately.